equinor/witsml-explorer/CONTRIBUTING.md

 Most IDEs have plugins that support Prettier.
 This will make the result of formatting code in your IDE be consistent with running prettier manually.

 ### ESLint
-For linting our frontend code we use [ESLint](https://github.com/typescript-eslint/typescript-eslint). and Prettier as a husky trigger.
+For linting our frontend code we use [ESLint](https://github.com/typescript-eslint/typescript-eslint) and Prettier as a husky trigger.

 ### dotnet-format
 For our non frontend code, we use [dotnet-format](https://github.com/dotnet/format) for validating and fixing code that does not follow the project rules.
 They can be found in `.editorconfig` at the project root.

 ### Run checks as a pre-commit hook
-We use [Husky](https://github.com/typicode/husky) to run `ESLint` `Prettier` and `dotnet-format` as pre commit hooks.
+We use [Husky](https://github.com/typicode/husky) to run `ESLint`, `Prettier` and `dotnet-format` as pre commit hooks.
 This will give errors when creating commits that causes checks to fail.

 ## Project overview
 Here you will get a brief overview of the system flow and project structure.